Inflation. Reduced reimbursement rates. Aging infrastructure. Staffing crises.

 Does this sound familiar?

 If it does, there is the very real possibility you’ve had to make some hard choices when it comes to running your healthcare organization.
 They’re businesses, after all.
-With the U.S. model of care and reimbursement, heath systems are faced with a high-fixed, low-variable cost structure that translates to a market not always impacted by volume alone.
+With the U.S. model of care and reimbursement, health systems are faced with a high-fixed, low-variable cost structure that translates to a market not always impacted by volume alone.
 Leaders lose half the equation in economies of scale, leaving nothing but cost reduction to consistently impact their bottom line.

 With labor accounting for 60% of an organization’s expense, it’s typically at the top of the list for reduction when budget season rolls around.